-- Using, possessing, distributing, purchasing, or selling tobacco products, vapor products, or alternative nicotine products (tobacco includes, but is not limited to, cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, or any other tobacco or nicotine innovation); - Using, possessing, distributing, purchasing, or selling alcoholic beverages including powdered alcohol or any other alcohol innovation. - Using, possessing, distributing, purchasing, or selling drug paraphernalia, illegal drugs, controlled substances, or any substance which is represented to be or looks like a narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, medical marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind, including such substances that contain chemicals which produce the same effect of illegal substances including but not limited to Spice and K2.
+- Using, possessing, distributing, purchasing, or selling tobacco products, vapor products, or alternative nicotine products (tobacco includes, but is not limited to, cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, or any other tobacco or nicotine innovation), or marijuana products (marijuana products include but are not limited to edible products, ointments, tinctures, marijuana derivatives, marijuana concentrates, and marijuana intended for use by smoking or vaping and THC based CBD products); - Using, possessing, distributing, purchasing, or selling alcoholic beverages including powdered alcohol or any other alcohol innovation. - Using, possessing, distributing, purchasing, or selling drug paraphernalia, illegal drugs, controlled substances, or any substance which is represented to be or looks like a narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, medical marijuana, alcoholic beverage, stimulant, depressant, or intoxicant of any kind, including such substances that contain chemicals which produce the same effect of illegal substances including but not limited to Spice and K2.
 Students who may be under the influence of such substances will not be permitted to attend school functions and will be treated as though they had drugs in their possession.

-- Using, possessing, controlling, or transferring a weapon in violation of the "Possession of a Weapon in a School Building" section of this policy. - Using, possessing, controlling, or transferring any object that reasonably could be considered or used as a weapon. - Disobeying directives from staff or disobeying rules governing student conduct. - Using violence, force, coercion, intimidation, or other comparable conduct toward anyone or urging other students to engage in such conduct. - Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's property. - Engaging in any activity that constitutes an interference with school purposes or an educational function or any other disruptive activity. - Unexcused absenteeism. - Misconduct of any sort on any means of District transportation. - Hazing or bullying, including cyberbullying. - Forging any signature or making any false entry or attempting to authorize any document used or intended to be used in connection with the operation of a school.
+- Using, possessing, controlling, or transferring a weapon in violation of the "Possession of a Weapon in a School Building" section of this policy. - Using, possessing, controlling, or transferring any object that reasonably could be considered or used as a weapon. - Disobeying directives from staff or disobeying rules governing student conduct. - Using violence, force, noise, coercion, threats, intimidation, fear, or other comparable conduct toward anyone or urging other students to engage in such conduct, including gang or gang activity, except when physical force is determined to be reasonable and necessary and used as self-defense or the defense of another person after an investigation into such conduct. - Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's property. - Engaging in any activity that constitutes an interference with school purposes or an educational function or any other disruptive activity. - Unexcused absenteeism. - Misconduct of any sort on any means of District transportation. - Hazing or bullying, including cyberbullying. - Forging any signature or making any false entry or attempting to authorize any document used or intended to be used in connection with the operation of a school. - Gambling for money.